brooke-branson/mlb-stats/README.md

 # mlb-stats
 MLB Stat plotter

-The idea of this application is to pull data from the MLB Stats API and turn it into various graphs
+The idea of this application is to create a GUI to allow for easy access to the MLB Stats api.
+Will eventually create plots from this data as well.